KevinHobart/Active-Directory-Lab/README.md

 ## Overview
 This project demonstrates the comprehensive setup of an Active Directory home lab using virtualization (VirtualBox).
 The Active Directory home lab can then be used as a learning platform to simulate various IT workflows.
-The primary goals of this lab are:
+The primary goals of this project are:

 #### 1. Create two virtual machines on VirtualBox:
   - Windows 11